-Fosters credibility through inclusive and open decision-making and adaptive management.
+Fosters credibility through inclusive and open decision-making and adaptive management; and

-Reduces the cost of meeting water quality goals for parties involved in trading

-Provides a cost-effective compliance alternative for point sources;
+Provides sufficient information for regulatory agencies and the public to regularly determine that certified trades and individual credits comply with a permittee’s waste load allocation and effluent limitations.

+Makes wise use of agency financial resources in securing compliance

-Achieves environmental goals with reliable and reasonable transaction costs;
+Achieves environmental goals with predictable and reasonable transaction costs; and

-Uses, wherever possible, consistent credit quantification methods, processes and tools to lower the costs of program design and operation; and
+Uses, wherever possible, consistent credit quantification methods, processes and tools to lower the costs of program design, approval, and operation.

-Does not use economic arguments at the expense of water quality goals.

-Trading is generally NOT supported when it:
+Trading is generally NOT supported where it:

-Produces localized water quality problems
+Produces localized water quality problems, such as

-Thermal barriers to salmonid migration, thermal shock/lethality for salmonidss, or impairment of known salmonid spawning habitat; and
+Thermal barriers to salmonid migration, thermal shock/lethality for salmonids, or impairment of known salmonid spawning habitat; and

 Algal blooms and areas of low dissolved oxygen caused by nutrient hotspots.

-Prevents installation of minimum treatment technology required by federal or state regulations at the site of a point source.
+Circumvents the installation of minimum treatment technology required by federal or state regulations at the site of a point source;

-Is not supported by adequate science
+Is not supported by adequate science;

+Relies on economic justifications instead of water quality goals as the basis for undertaking trading;

-Does not have adequate means of ensuring accountability
+Does not have adequate means of ensuring accountability; or

-Is inconsistent with the relevant provisions of the Clean Water Act, as described in EPA’s 2003 Trading Policy.
+Is inconsistent with the relevant provisions of a TMDL, as described in the 2003 Policy.

-Trading may currently be too complex in scenarios that:

-Trade in pollutants such as toxics

-If there are ever any ambiguities, exceptions to standards, or situations where this Joint Regional Agreement is silent, refer to these guiding principles to guide case-by-case decisions.